NC State Wolfpack men's basketball: 1974 National Championship

 Back in the NCAA Tournament for the first time in four seasons, Sloan and his team played their first two games on their home court.
 They defeated their first two opponents, Providence and Pittsburgh, by a combined 32 points to set up a Final Four rematch with UCLA.
 In the week leading up to the game, thousands of fans packed Reynolds Coliseum to watch the Wolfpack practice.
 When the two teams finally met in Greensboro, it was another tight contest for the Pack.
 After ending regulation tied at 65, each team scored only two points in the first overtime.
 UCLA took a seven-point lead in the second extra period, but NC State led by David Thompson, took the lead for the final time with 34 seconds to play.
 State went on to win, 80–77, and advanced to the national championship game against Marquette.

 The championship game, played two nights later, was much less competitive than the previous contest.
 The game was close in the first half until Marquette coach Al McGuire received two technical fouls and was ejected from the game.
 McGuire's exit sparked a 10–0 Wolfpack run just before halftime.
 NC State led by as much as 19 points in the second half and ultimately won, 76–64.

 Thompson left NC State after his senior season in 1975 as the school's most decorated player.
 He won every major national player of the year award in 1975, in addition to being a three-time consensus First-Team All-America honoree, a three-time unanimous First-Team All-ACC honoree, and a three-time ACC Player of the Year winner.
 In his 86 games, Thompson scored 2,309 points (26.8 ppg); he still holds the Wolfpack records for points scored in a single season (838 in 1974–75) and points scored in a single game (57 in 1974).
 His #44 jersey remains the only retired jersey in NC State history, though others have been honored.
+In early 2024, a statue of Thompson was placed outside Reynolds Coliseum.